FranklinRaymundo/Python-Machine-Learning/README.md

 # Python-Machine-Learning
-Python Machine Learning algorithms and example cases.
+Algorithms and useful complements for Machine Learning Projects.